FranciscoVasconcelos/sciblog/_posts/2025-10-11-welcome-to-jekyll.markdown

 {% repeat theo:this:theorem %}

-This → {% ref some-label popup=true %} is a link to a section on other page
+This → {% ref eq:section:this:is popup=true %} is a link to a section on other page

 {% includechart test.msgpack cols=2 %}